 Private Pilot Ground School

-The class, taught by Certified Ground Instructor, Evan McDowell, will last 10 weeks on Saturdays only.
-9:00 a.m. to 1:30 p.m. in the Dave Franklin Ground School building at Cable Airport (KCCB) in Upland.
+The class, taught by Certified Ground Instructor, Emmett Hoolihan, will last 11 to 12 weeks on Monday and Wednesday nights in the Dave Franklin Ground School building at Cable Airport (KCCB) in Upland.

-At FFC, we are working hard to make aviation convenient for you by offering a once-a-week ground school course.
+At FFC, we are working hard to make aviation convenient for you by offering a convenient ground school course.